srahim457/capstone/README.md

 *	in guilds directory run <br/>
 `$ npm install`

-* create a .env file and place it in app directory
+* create a .env file and place it in `/app` directory

 * copy & paste contents below into .env